-If you have a Fidelity brokerage or other nonretirement account, you may be able to import your 1099 and other cost basis information directly into TurboTax®.
+If you took a distribution from a Fidelity retirement account (such as a Traditional or Roth IRA), you may be able to import your 1099-R information directly into TurboTax®.

 When this tax information will be available

-All direct imports of information should be conducted only when you have received the corresponding statement from Fidelity by mail or eDelivery.
+All direct imports of information should be conducted only when you have received the 1099-R from Fidelity by mail or eDelivery.

 How to import your information

-Once you receive your 1099 statement by mail or through eDelivery, have it available to verify the imported information.
+Once you receive your 1099-R statement by mail or through eDelivery, have it available to verify the imported information.
 Follow these simple steps:

-- Enter your Social Security number (SSN), taxpayer identification number (TIN), or username, and then your password.
+- Under Retirement Plans and Social Security in TurboTax®, choose IRA, 401(k), Pension Plan Withdrawals (1099-R).
 When asked where to import information from, select Fidelity Investments and enter the same information that you use to log on to Fidelity.com.
-Then, the tax information available for each of the accounts associated with your SSN should appear.
+The tax information available for each of the accounts associated with your SSN should appear.

 - Review the account numbers listed next to each tax form.
 The information from these tax forms is available for you to import from Fidelity.
 Nonretirement and retirement accounts will be included in this list, as well as accounts that you have access to on Fidelity.com using your SSN (or username) and password.

-- Select the nonretirement accounts from which you wish to import tax information and follow the instructions in TurboTax®.
+- Select the IRAs from which you wish to import tax information and follow the instructions in TurboTax®.

 Once imported, TurboTax® products should then help you: